kalkolay/GlassDetector/README.md

 # GlassDetector
-Neural network that defines how many bottles are on photo, code for BaltSeaHack\n Written on Python (OpenCV)
+Neural network that defines how many bottles are on photo, code for BaltSeaHack.
+Written on Python (OpenCV).